rubanaaz/100-Days-Coding-Challenge--JAVA/README.md

 📌Day 6: Check if a Year is a Leap Year

 Problem Statement: Develop a Java program to verify if a specified year is a leap year, following the rules for leap years.
 A year qualifies as a leap year if it can be divided by 4.
 However, if it is divisible by 100, it is not considered a leap year unless it is also divisible by 400.

+📌Day 7: Determine if a Number is Even or Odd using Logical Operators.

+Problem Statement: Create a Java program to determine whether a specified number is even or odd by utilizing logical operators.

+📌Day 7: Compute Compound Interest

+Problem Statement: Develop a Java program to compute compound interest based on principal, rate, and time.
+Compound Interest Formula: A = P(1 + R/100)^T Where 'A' represents the total amount, 'P' is the principal amount, 'R' is the interest rate, and 'T' is the duration in years.

+📌Day 8: Identify the Largest of Two Numbers

+Problem Statement: Write a Java program to identify the largest of two numbers.

+📌Day 8: Identify the Largest of Three Numbers using If-Else Statements

+Problem Statement: Write a Java program to identify the largest of three numbers by employing if-else statements.